svlark/svlark.github.io/_drafts/March_in_Florida_and_Georgia.md

 ![turtles on a log](https://user-images.githubusercontent.com/13930968/114219013-2604d000-9938-11eb-879f-e35a06f20790.jpg) Hiking through one of the state parks near our boat.
 We spotted lots of turtles.

-The girls and I decided to take a field trip to Savannah to see the beautiful Forsyth park and do a little Plane Eire art.
+The girls and I decided to take a field trip to Savannah to see the beautiful Forsyth park and do a little plein air art.
 We also treated ourselves to a tea party.

 ![tea in Savannah](https://user-images.githubusercontent.com/13930968/114219047-2f8e3800-9938-11eb-9b93-df16f18c6b3f.jpg)